 Here are 7 quick effective steps to take after a UCAT practice test:

 #1 Review your score

-Analysing your performance closely will enable you to see exactly where to concentrate your preparation ahead of your next attempt, whilst also enabling you to see your areas of strength and build on them!
+Analysing your performance closely will allow you to see exactly where to concentrate your preparation ahead of your next attempt, whilst also enabling you to see your areas of strength - and build on them!
 It’s always useful to break things down with bullet points too.
 You can review your performance on the Verbal Reasoning, Decision Making, Quantitative Reasoning, Abstract Reasoning and Situational Judgement sections independently.
 Do this to see precisely which areas need your attention.

 #2 Set realistic goals for your next practice test

 It’s likely that your score on your first attempt was nowhere near the general average.
 You may ask yourself what is a good score?
 Remember that the UCAT is scored between 300 - 900 for each of the first four sections and between bands 1 – 4 on the 5th section (1 being the highest).
 Once you've reviewed your score, give yourself a personal and realistic target to beat your previous score, and keep building on your results from there.

 #3 Identify question types & skill-up your approach to them

 In addition to the different test sections, it’s also important to be aware of the question types on the UCAT, and realise that there might be different approaches needed to tackle them.
 The most important technique to note is triaging, which is a method used in medical practice to decide which patient cases to prioritise.